Cashflow is great, but where has the money gone?

-The papers seem suggest that the money has gone on executive jets, champagne and a fast Instagram lifestyle, reminiscent of George Best who famously said, "I spent my money on fast cars, fine wine and beautiful women; I blew the rest!"
+The papers seem to suggest that the money has gone on executive jets, champagne and a fast Instagram lifestyle, reminiscent of George Best who famously said, "I spent my money on booze, birds and fast cars.
+I squandered the rest!"
 This rather glib comment should not overlook that the Clarkes have left many investors and subcontractors wondering if they will be paid.

 Sadly, the problem isn't new.
 In the 19th century, Isambard Kingdom Brunel bankrupted many of his financiers with his ambitious projects; JBL shocked the country in the 1970s by going "too far too fast"; the collapses of AB Goodall and Hartner left trails of woe in the 1990s; and Mainzeal was liquidated leaving unsecured creditors $130 million out of pocket in 2010.